markrogoyski/math-php/README.md

 $X₂ = new Vector([2, 5, 8]);
 $X₃ = new Vector([3, 6, 9]);
 $A  = MatrixFactory::createFromVectors([$X₁, $X₂, $X₃]);

+// Create from row or column vector
+$A = MatrixFactory::createFromRowVector([1, 2, 3]);    // 1 × n matrix consisting of a single row of n elements
+$A = MatrixFactory::createFromColumnVector([1, 2, 3]); // m × 1 matrix consisting of a single column of m elements

 // Specialized matrices
 [$m, $n, $k, $angle, $size]   = [4, 4, 2, 3.14159, 2];